 More Info. about each show:

-NEW SHOW “Two Small Pieces of Glass”
+NEW SHOW “Two Small Pieces of Glass” at 8 PM

 The Amazing Telescope fulldome show follows two students as they interact with an astronomer at a local star party.